 As you’ve probably gathered by now, accommodation in Bogota is incredibly good value, with a wide range of options and Usaquen is no different in that regard.

-Best Places to Stay in Usaquen:
+Best Places to Stay in Bogota in Usaquen for first-timers:

 Many Latin American cities have La Zona Rosa (Zona T), and Bogota is no different.
 Zona Rosa is the nightlife hub in Bogota in the southern half of the city.